MicrosoftDocs/win32/desktop-src/Intl/international-components-for-unicode--icu-.md

 Then you can call whatever ICU C API you want.
 (No C++ APIs are exposed.)

 > [!IMPORTANT]
 > The legacy libraries icuuc.lib and icuin.lib must be listed before the umbrella libs, like onecoreuap.lib or WindowsApp.lib, in the Additional Dependencies Linker setting (see the image below).
 Otherwise, the linker will link to icu.lib, which will result in an attempt to load icu.dll during runtime.
 That DLL is present only starting with version 1903.
 So, if a user upgrades the Windows 10 SDK on a pre-version 1903 Windows machine, the app would crash.
-For a history of the ICU libraries in Windows, see [History of Windows OS DLLs](#history-of-windows-os-dlls).
+For a history of the ICU libraries in Windows, see [History of changes to the ICU library in Windows](#history-of-changes-to-the-icu-library-in-windows).

 ![icu example](images/icu-example.png)